Sarah-Marion/Portfolio/Readme.md

 ## Known Bugs

-{It does not have bugs.If any found, kindly reach out to me. }
+It does not have bugs.If any found, kindly reach out to me.

 ## Technologies Used

-{During development of this project HTML and CSS were used to give it style and depth}
+During development of this project HTML and CSS were used to give it style and depth

 ## Support and contact details